Rehal (book rest): Etymology

 The name "rehal" ultimately derives from the Arabic word rahl (رَحْل) meaning "camel saddle", referring to the resemblance of the unfolded lectern to a saddle.
+The word has been borrowed into other languages, such as Hindi-Urdu and Bengali.

 History

 For centuries folding lecterns have served throughout the Islamic world as supports for large Qur’an books used during recitations.
 They were among the most valuable furnishings of every mosque and were decorated using a variety of techniques, including calligraphy and abstract floral arabesque motifs.
 Secondary literature maintains that the form of these lecterns had been derived from folding chairs such as those that had already been used in ancient Egypt.
+Certain English-speaking Muslims refer to the rehal as a "Qur'an stand".
+Among Christians, especially those living in the Indian subcontinent and in the Middle East, the rehal is used to hold the Bible, having a prominent position on church communion tables, as well as on home altars; in English, these are known as Bible stands, though these can be foldable or fixed at an acute angle.